 With the current monitoring programs focused on assessing impaired waters and condition of fish, the primary remaining gap is addressing PCBs response to mitigation efforts.

-REVIEW QUESTION FOR TCW: These issues are based on review of monitoring partner inventories.
-Are any changes needed for accuracy?

-A synthesis of feedback contributing to the fo: :
+A synthesis of feedback from TCW contributing to the formation of gaps

 Jurisdictions and federal agencies reported limited monitoring that directly assess changes in PCBs due to mitigation actions outside of the site scale.
-Aside from limited assessments in DE and by DOEE in Anacostia, there are gaps to assess PCB reductions from mitigation actions in places where TMDLs have been established or are planned (see map showing places of local TMDLs).
+Aside from limited assessments in DE and by District of Columbia Department of Energy and Environment (DOEE) in Anacostia, there are gaps to assess PCB reductions from mitigation actions in places where TMDLs have been established or are planned.

-The PCB data for fish are more robust than surface water in terms in terms of record and frequency of collection.
+The PCB data for fish are more robust than surface water in terms of record and frequency of collection.
 A focus on fish data and sampling would provide more opportunities for leveraging existing monitoring efforts and in some cases a comparison to historical data.

-Some of the states are using EPA method 1668A for their fish analysis, which provides a lower detection limit for PCBs and could be very helpful for assessing response.
+Some of the states (DE and D.C.) are using EPA method 1668A for their fish analysis, which provides an ability to produce more detailed PCB “fingerprints” and low detection limits for PCBs and could be very helpful for assessing response.
 VA and PA did not specify an analytical method.
-MDuses a modified EPA method 8082 so historical data are not comparable to other jurisdictions.
+MD and VA use a modified EPA method 8082, which provides similar detection limits to method 1668A and quantifies about 140 of the 209 critical congeners.
+Historical data with differing methods are not comparable to other jurisdictions.

 Methods to collect and analyze surface water samples vary among jurisdictions and federal agencies (including both EPA methods 1668A and modified 8082).
-Types of field sample collection include both grab samples and use of passive samplers.
+Types of field sample collection include both grab samples and use of passive polyethylene samplers.
 The lab methods and their detection limits are not consistent and would require the establishment of a collective baseline event(s).

 The sampling locations near local TMDLs are limited both in number and frequency that samples are collected.
 The number of monitoring stations are lacking in many places to detect a PCB response to mitigation efforts.
-Many nontidal sites lack streamflow gages for calculation of PCB loads.
+Many non-tidal sites lack streamflow gages for calculation of PCB loads.
 Temporal and spatial variability in surface water is high and would require a considerable quantity of samples to establish a representative condition in surface water.

 Limited numbers of samples in sediment and other media (e.g., shellfish) exist in more spatially limited locations of the watershed.